Norman Foster Foundation Atelier 2017—Robotics

-The first Norman Foster Foundation Robotics Atelier will take place on 20-24 November 2017, supported by the Rolex Institute.
+The first Norman Foster Foundation Robotics Atelier took place on 20-24 November 2017, supported by the Rolex Institute.

 Society is on the edge of being transformed through robotics and artificial intelligence.
 These technological innovations have the potential to change every aspect of our lives in far-reaching ways.
 Last June, in the Norman Foster Foundation’s inaugural forum ‘Future is Now’, a glimpse was given into how the world of construction would be revolutionised by these developments in what could prove to be a second digital era.

-The selected students will engage with a group of specialists through a series of seminars and lectures culminating in a five days workshop led by the Atelier mentor, Professor Mathias Kohler and his team.
-Leading robotics manufacturer Universal Robots will loan three units of their highly flexible robot arm, the UR5 Robot, to the Atelier.
+The selected students engaged with a group of specialists through a series of seminars and lectures culminating in a five days workshop led by the Atelier mentor, Professor Mathias Kohler and his team.
+Leading robotics manufacturer Universal Robots lent three units of their highly flexible robot arm, the UR5 Robot, to the Atelier.

-The Robotics Atelier will include workshops, seminars, lectures, one-to-one tutoring, and development of projects by the students.
-As a way to disseminate knowledge and ideas, the public lectures will be recorded and live-streamed through the Norman Foster Foundation’s website: www.normanfosterfoundation.org.
-The lectures will be documented for publication in an annual series published by the Norman Foster Foundation.
+The Robotics Atelier included workshops, seminars, lectures, one-to-one tutoring, and development of projects by the students.
+As a way to disseminate knowledge and ideas, the public lectures were recorded and live-streamed through the Norman Foster Foundation’s website.
+The lectures were documented for publication in an annual series published by the Norman Foster Foundation.

-During the course of the workshops, participants will have the opportunity to engage with the Norman Foster Foundation’s archive and research projects.
+During the course of the workshops, participants had the opportunity to engage with the Norman Foster Foundation’s archive and research projects.